 Students attended Camp Huntington the summer following the freshman year.
-Skills were taught in campcrafts, canoeing and boating, orienteering, nature and nature crafts and "primitive camping.'t The word 'tprimitivet1 was used advisedly!
-Materials and equipment were somewhat limited (see inventory) in those early years which made it necessary for the staff and students to be very creative--even ingenious at times.
+Skills were taught in campcrafts, canoeing and boating, orienteering, nature and nature crafts and "primitive camping."
+The word "primitive" was used advisedly!
+Materials and equipment were somewhat limited (see inventory) in those early years which made it necessary for the staff and students to be very creative — even ingenious at times.

-A survey conducted in about 1956 of physical education women graduates overwhelmingly indicated that what they remembered most about their camp experiences were the comaraderie, the friendships acquired, the inspirational moments around the campfires, the songs sung--even while on K.P., and the wealth of information and personal skills that they acquired in just two short weeks at Camp Huntington!
+A survey conducted in about 1956 of physical education women graduates overwhelmingly indicated that what they remembered most about their camp experiences were the camaraderie, the friendships acquired, the inspirational moments around the campfires, the songs sung — even while on K.P., and the wealth of information and personal skills that they acquired in just two short weeks at Camp Huntington!

 Since those early years, great strides have been made in the improvement of the facilities, equipment and programs at the Outdoor Education Center under the very able leadership of George Fuge.

 |# 10 cans

 |# 10 (w/o cover)